Emily Joy

 Emily’s practice involves making and research that explores loss and human/other than human empathy, land-based nostalgia spanning countries and cultures, non-hierarchical participatory works, and the sharing of personal narratives to create new future possibilities focusing on shared responsibilities and development of empathy.

 She is a founder member of the artist group Quercus and half of creative partnership Periscope.
 As well as collaborating with artists and researchers, she has programmed events with writers and philosophers (including Brian Dillon, Mark Currie, Chris Norris).
-She was artist in residence at ecological research centre Mustarinda in Finland in 2018, artist in residence at Loughborough University 2019 and most recently at the Hardwick Gallery, University of Gloucestershire in 2020.
+She was artist in residence at ecological research centre Mustarinda in Finland in 2018, artist in residence at Loughborough University 2019 and at the Hardwick Gallery, University of Gloucestershire in 2020.

-For more information on current work and research; www.giftsformothermnemosyne.wordpress.com
+For more information on current work and research; www.giftsformothermnemosyne.wordpress.com and @emilyjoyartist